0hscar/profile_comparison/README.md

 ## Still to do

-- **Testing:** Add full unit tests for both backend and frontend components.
+- **Testing:** Add full unit tests for both backend and frontend components, edge cases and error handling.
+No more 404 errors caused by empty variables.
 - **bug fixes:** Address any known issues or bugs.
 Known bugs include:
   - Nearby restaurants are at times way off.
   - Some UI elements overlap.